 You can read much more about this talent, skills and knowledge balance in a book called First Break All The Rules.

 Just as a bonus for reading through this article, I've included below my own recipe: Kim's Chocolate Chip Cookies!

 Preheat your oven to 375.
 Bake the cookies on an ungreased cookie sheet for 10-12 minutes.
 Makes 100-120 cookies depending on size.
-Cookie recipe can be halved.
+Cookie recipe can be halved or doubled.